mist-medical/MIST/README.md

 # Medical Imaging Segmentation Toolkit

 Work in progress.
-MIST is a simple and fully automated 3D medical image segmentation framework built for TensorFlow.
+MIST is a simple, fully automated 3D medical image segmentation framework built for TensorFlow.

+### Getting Started
+Before starting with MIST, please ensure that your data is structured as follows:
+    your_data/
+    │   └── patient_1
+    │       └── mask.nii.gz
+    |       └── image_1.nii.gz
+    |       └── image_2.nii.gz
+    |       ...
+    |       └── image_n.nii.gz
+    |
+    │   └── patient_2
+    │       └── mask.nii.gz
+    |       └── image_1.nii.gz
+    |       └── image_2.nii.gz
+    |       ...
+    |       └── image_n.nii.gz
+    |   ...
+    └──

 To initiate the MIST pipeline, you need to provide it a JSON file with some parameters (i.e., path to data, modality, class labels, etc.).
 The `example.ipynb` notebook provides a use case for MIST on the LiTS dataset.

 ### Inputs
 Below is a table of all possible inputs to the MIST pipeline.
 Note that not all of these inputs are required.